Belgharia: Transport

 Feeder road is one of the main roads in Belgharia.
 Feeder road connects Belgharia to Barrackpore Trunk Road (B.T.
 Road) on the west and through Madhusudan Banerjee Road (M.B.
 Road) to Nimta, Birati and consequently to Jessore Road in the east.
 Feeder Road and Madhusudan Banerjee Road (M.B.
 Road) are connected with a rail over-bridge named Kabi Satyendranath Dutta Setu above Belgharia railway station.
+The nearest metro station is Baranagar metro station on the Kolata Metro's Blue Line, located at an approximately 3.4 km distance from Belgharia railway station.
 The newly built Belghoria Expressway which links with Dumdum/Kolkata Airport on Jessore Road and Nivedita Setu on the Hooghly River increased the importance of this place.